Frequently Asked Questions about Volunteering at Lakeview Pantry

 How do I sign up to volunteer?

-The first step is to make an appointment with our Director of Volunteers, Erin Stephens.
+The first step is to attend a new volunteer training session.
 During this time, we will fill out a little paperwork, go over all of the opportunities we have, answer any questions that you may have, and get you signed up for your first day.
 The best time to schedule an appointment is between the hours of 2pm and 4pm, Monday – Friday at 3831 N. Broadway.
 If these times do not work for you, please contact Erin and schedule a time which better fits your schedule.